jca02266/lha/README.md

 It is now possible to create extended headers (0x52, 0x53) for user and group names for Unix.
 (default is off).
 See the `header.doc.md` file for details.

-When expanding and listing, if this information is in the header, it is used in preference to the ID.

 This is enabled when you build with the configure option `--enable-user-name-header`.

+Whenever expanding and listing, if this information is in the header, it is used in preference to the ID.

 ## Suppress backup file creation